Dr Tanya Doody

-Tanya also works in Nepal, linking river flow and ecology within Nepalese river systems, providing leadership and capacity building for up to 15 local ecologists and several upcoming students.
+Tanya has also undertaken several studies using ecological response models to provide management solutions to water managers and works in Nepal, linking river flow and ecology within Nepalese river systems, providing leadership and capacity building for up to 20 local ecologists and local post-graduate students.

 - SARGDV: Efficient identification of groundwater-dependent vegetation using synthetic aperture radar M Terrett, D Fryer, T Doody, H Nguyen, P Castellazzi (2020) arXiv preprint arXiv:2009.03129